nf-core/rangeland/docs/output.md

 The directories listed below will be created in the results directory after the pipeline has finished.
 All paths are relative to the top-level results directory.

+Note that running this pipeline with `--publish_dir_enabled false` will prevent any module from publishing its output.
+See [Usage](usage.md#module-output-publishing) for details

 ## Pipeline overview

 The pipeline is built using [Nextflow](https://www.nextflow.io/) and processes data using the following steps: